Detached Garages Plans, Outbuildings Or Tiny House Plans

 Why do I need construction drawings or building plans for a garage or DADU?

 Contractors can give you a better and closer bid on your project.
 If your drawings are incomplete or drawn by hand then the contractor will add more money for the unknown or unforeseen.
 In addition, a great set of construction drawings will reduce the frustration during construction for the contractor and you the homeowner!

 What if I find a stock plan that’s not exactly what I’m looking for?
-What are the design fees for modifying the garage plan drawings?
+What are the design fees for modifying the DADU or garage plan drawings?